 An employer should consider an e-forensic investigation, including the engagement of outside counsel to manage activities the employer may want to deem privileged.
 While the ways an employee can steal competitive intelligence is limited only by the employee’s creativity, evidence of theft is invaluable.
 For that reason, e-forensics are often worth the investment and, in any event, the employer should ask counsel to explain the investigatory tools available and the associated costs.

 8. Litigation options

 Litigation is often an appropriate step when a key employee violates restrictive covenants.
 A key decision for the employer who decides to litigate is whether to pursue a suit for damages only or a suit for damages plus a motion for an emergency temporary restraining order or injunction.
-A damages only suit may have helpful deterrent effect, is less costly and allows time to negotiate a resolution.
+A damages only suit may have a helpful deterrent effect, is less costly, and allows time to negotiate a resolution.
 But, if an employer will be irreparably harmed without an expedited court order requiring the employee to stop improper behavior or return stolen data, an emergency motion may be necessary.
 Discovery permissible through litigation can also be a valuable tool, as it allows an employer to investigate an employee’s competitive plans rather than relying on voluntary disclosures or unaided investigation of an employee’s surreptitious conduct.